-ART IN THE ARTHOUSE invites you to view our newest exhibit in Pasadena, photographer PAUL GRONNER: LOST IN THE HOODOS.
-All works are for sale and on display till April, 2018.
+ART IN THE ARTHOUSE invites you to view our newest exhibit in Pasadena from photographer, musician, and cultural anthropologist Yale Strom.
+All works in THE STROM PROJECT: FRAGMENT exhibit are for sale and on display until June 14, 2018.

 About the exhibit